ishxiao/blog/_posts/2017-10-15-how-to-complie-install-vasp-5.4.1.md

 $ patch -p0 < ../patch.5.4.1.03082016
 ```

-step 3: Setting the build procedure
+Step 3: Setting the build procedure
 -----------------------------------
 You need to copy the makefile corresponding to your build architecture.
 Here, I assume we are going to use the GNU compiler, so you need to copy the makefile for gfortran